Broken Bone in Elder Abuse Cases

 Broken bones can be destructive as well as painful for the elderly.
 Whether the bones are broken because of a fall, physical violence, or a nursing home’s failure to protect frail seniors, the result is often devastating.
 The Centers for Disease Control and Prevention found that falls are the number one cause of fatal injuries in Americans aged 65 and older.
 For people over 69, a fall increases the risk of death threefold!

 If you suspect your loved one’s broken bone is a sign of nursing home abuse or neglect, don’t hesitate.
-Contact Long Beach elder attorney Travis Siegel for a free consultation.
+Contact our elder abuse attorney Travis Siegel for a free consultation.
+Siegel Law serves clients from Tustin, Irvine, Santa Ana, Huntington Beach, Long Beach and all nearby areas in Southern California.

 Breaks Are More Common in the Elderly